PotLock/core/contracts/sybil/README.md

     pub submitted_at_ms: TimestampMs,
     /// Total number of times this provider has been used successfully pub stamp_count: u64,
+    /// Milliseconds that stamps from this provider are valid for before they expire pub stamp_validity_ms: Option<u64>,
+    /// Name of account ID arg, e.g. `"account_id"` or `"accountId"` or `"account"` pub account_id_arg_name: String,
+    /// Custom args as Base64VecU8
+    pub custom_args: Option<Base64VecU8>,
 }

 pub enum ProviderStatus {